-Color is the number one thing that determines the quality of natural emeralds.
-In regards to natural emeralds, color is divided into three categories which include hue, tonal grade, and saturation.
+In natural emeralds, color is evaluated by three categories: hue, tonal grade and saturation.
 Tonal grade establishes the degree of darkness or lightness of green that is found in the gem.
-Natural emeralds can have a wide variety of green tones.
-These include: Very Light, Light, Medium Light, Medium, Medium.
+Natural emeralds have a wide variety of green tones, including Very Light, Light, Medium Light, Medium and Medium.
 You can see the difference in actual natural stones below in our emerald color chart.

 Generally speaking, a high-quality emerald will have a tone in the Medium to Very Dark range.
 But emeralds can fall into any of those categories.
 The tonal grade alone doesn't determine the true quality of an emerald.
 Hue and saturation also have to be considered.

 Hue refers to the type of green color an emerald has.
 For example, a natural emerald could be referred to as “bluish green” or “yellowish green.”
 Most emeralds on the market today are Colombian, and Colombian emeralds present a “bluish green” color.

 Saturation is what gives the color of an emerald its intensity and strength.
 Emerald saturation can range from very dull green to pure and vivid.
 For example, “Medium Dark” stones are generally considered high quality.
 However, if the stone has a dull saturation, the overall quality of it is lowered.
 On the other hand, if a “Medium Light” stone sparkles with vivid saturation, it will be more appealing.
 That’s why emeralds are graded by all three categories.

 Emeralds are gemstones.
 Therefore, they can be graded by the preferred grading system for all gemstones: Natural AAA, AA, or A.